| 2025 |

 |

-Reliance Infrastructure has bagged the contract for four-laning of the Gurgoan-Faridabad road and along with this the upgradation of the Ballabgarh-Sohana road on a build, operate and transfer (BOT) basis.
-This project involves the construction of 66 km of road on high density traffic zone and the project is expected to be completed in two years from the date of commencement with a concession period of 17 years.
-Company name has been changed from Reliance Energy Ltd to Reliance Infrastructure Ltd.
+Reliance Infrastructure bagged the contract for four-laning of the Gurgaon-Faridabad road along with the upgradation of Ballabgarh-Sohana road on a BOT basis.
+This project involved the construction of 66 kms of road on high density traffic zone and the project was planned to get completed in two years from the date of commencement with a concession period of 17 years.
+Company’s name was changed from Reliance Energy Ltd to Reliance Infrastructure Ltd.

 |